saddamarbaa/clock-vanila-JS/README.md

 # clock-vanila-JS

-Project for building time clock with vanilla JS
+Project for building time clock with vanilla Javascript(For Beginners)